 SUNY Cortland welcomes applications from students who have attended post-secondary institutions.
 We base application decisions primarily on previous cumulative academic performance.
 To be considered for transfer admission, you must provide official transcripts from all previous colleges attended, whether you completed course work or withdrew.
 Failure to report all college- level work attempted may result in withdrawal of admission or dismissal from the college.

 Completion of the application includes submission of the following:

 - Complete either the SUNY undergraduate application or the Common Application.
 The application will be forwarded to the SUNY Cortland Undergraduate Admissions Office.
-We encourage candidates to apply before March for the fall semester and before December for the spring semester.
+We encourage candidates to apply by March 1 for the fall semester and November 1 for the spring semester.